 Locke showed him to the bathroom and placed shaving kit and hairbrush on the sink edge.
 Shod and cleaned up, Frank sat down at the enamel-topped table and ate a breakfast of oatmeal and over-buttered toast.
 In the center of the table lay three one-dollar bills and a wash of coins.
-It could have been a poker pot, must have been except it seemed far more hard-won: dimes slipped from small coin purses; nickels reluctantly given up by children who had other (sweeter) plans for them; the dollar bills representing the generosity of a whole family.
+It could have been a poker pot, except it was surely far more hard-won: dimes slipped from small coin purses; nickels reluctantly given up by children who had other (sweeter) plans for them; the dollar bills representing the generosity of a whole family.
 "Seventeen dollars," said Locke.
-"That's more than enough for a bus ticket to St Louis.
-It won't get you on the train to Georgia but when you get to St Louis, here's what you do."
+"That's more than enough for a bus ticket to Portland and maybe to Chicago too.
+It won't get you to Georgia but when you get to Portland, here's what you do."
 He instructed Frank to get in touch with a Reverend Jessie Maynard pastor of a Baptist church, and that he would call ahead and tell him to look out for another one.